skupperproject/skupper/cmd/bootstrap/README.md

-If the CRs have no namespace set, Skupper assumes "default" as the namespace to be used, otherwise it will use the namespace defined in the CRs, unless you force a specific namespace to be used (`--namespace` using the binary or `-n` using the bootstrap script).
+If the CRs have no namespace set, Skupper assumes "default" as the namespace to be used, otherwise it will use the namespace defined in the CRs, unless you force a specific namespace to be used (`-n` using the binary or `-n` using the bootstrap script).

 ***NOTES:** A V2 representation of the **"Hello world example"** is available below